Click here to view of full list of my publications.

 Potential approaches to study the impact of social histories and competition on bioenergetic adaptation in the brain and other tissues.

-Animals have different strategies to cope with stressful situations.
-In collaboration with Dr. Wong, we study how alternative stress coping styles are linked to oxidative damage and antioxidant capabilities in the zebrafish brain.
+Animals have different behavioral strategies to cope with stressful situations.
+Proactive individuals are more risk-seeking, display less behavioral flexibility, and exhibit a lower physiological stress response than reactive individuals.
+I serve as a collaborator on an INBRE-NE funded project led by Dr. Wong to study how alternative coping styles are linked to oxidative damage and antioxidant capabilities in the zebrafish brain.

 Cichlid females invest heavily in reproduction through mouthbrooding, a behavior that prevents feeding for over two weeks.
 We have previously shown that egg production and mouthbrooding elevate oxidative stress.
 We are now investigating how females mitigate these costs through antioxidant defenses, mitochondrial adjustments, and behavioral adaptations.